charles-uno/charles-uno.github.io/_drafts/2022-02-23-guns-germs-steel.md

 Temperate zones in Africa and the Americas are small and disjoint in comparison, with deserts and rainforests between them. which is good for staple crops.

-Wheat is high in protein and easy to domesticate[^6].
-Millet is far less productive.
-Corn required extensive domestication, and now barely resembles its wild ancestor.

-[^6]: ancient peapods would rupture and spill the seeds when ripe.

 [^4]: humans on several continents eat acorns, but domestication efforts have repeatedly failed. trees are slow to grow, bad attributes depending on multiple genes, hard to compete with squirrels planting acorns everywhere